On this page:

 - A copy of your professional indemnity insurance certificate issued by the current approved broker.

-- A completed Consent to criminal history and other records check (Word, 517KB).
+- A completed Consent to national criminal history and other record checks (Word, 353KB).

-- Certified copies of 100 points of identification documents including at least one document containing your photograph (details are on the Consent to criminal history and other records check form).
+- Certified copies of the required identification documents including at least one document containing your certified photograph.
+Details are on the Consent to national criminal history and other record checks form.

 After you lodge your application